dotnet/docs/docs/standard/serialization/system-text-json-ignore-properties.md

 ::: zone-end

 ::: zone pivot="dotnet-core-3-1"
 To ignore all null-value properties when serializing or deserializing, set the <xref:System.Text.Json.JsonSerializerOptions.IgnoreNullValues> property to `true`.
-The following example shows the option used for serialization:
+The following example shows this option used for serialization:

 :::code language="csharp" source="snippets/system-text-json-how-to/csharp/SerializeExcludeNullValueProperties.cs" id="Serialize":::
 :::code language="vb" source="snippets/system-text-json-how-to/vb/SerializeExcludeNullValueProperties.vb" id="Serialize":::

-Here's an example object to serialize and the JSON output:
+The following example shows a type to serialize.
+It also shows the JSON output:

 | Property             | Value                         |
 |----------------------|-------------------------------|